 Make sure that all your plants in your home are not toxic, and don’t buy new plants if you are not sure whether they can be harmful to your dog.
-Keep medications and cleaning products as far away as you can from your dog since they can be extremely dangerous.
-Things like pesticides can be extremely dangerous to dogs.
+Keep medications and cleaning products closed up or high out of reach of your dog since they can be dangerous.
+Things like pesticides often found in homes are also toxic to dogs.

 Be aware of human foods as well, especially if you are not sure whether they are bad for your dog.
 Chocolate, nuts, onions, grapes, alcohol, are just a few things on the no-no list yet you can often find them lying about your home.

 5. Bite Wounds and Other Cuts

 Whether your dog has a bite wound from playing with other dogs, or from fighting with them, they are all quite common, as well as other cuts and abrasions which happen when your dog is playing and not being careful enough.